Soviet invasion of Xinjiang: Conclusion of operations

 General Ma Zhongying's retreating army often hijacked lorries to assist in their retreat.
 Volgin noted that Ma Zhongying often destroyed Russian lorries during battle.
 A White Russian informed Sven Hedin that "We have been coming here from Qara-Shahr all day, troop after troop.
 Two thousand Russians arrived to-day, half White, half Red.
 There are a thousand Torguts here, and two thousand troops of all arms have gone straight on to Kucha to attack Ma Chung-ying without touching Korla.
 Most of the two thousand who are in Korla now will continue westward to-morrow.
 We were five thousand strong when we started from Urumchi."

-When the White Russian started to brag about what their army had done, Sven Hedin concluded that the Russian was lying, giving as one example of these lies the White Russian's exaggerated number of lorries they used.
+When the White Russian started to brag about what their army had done, Sven Hedin concluded that the Russian was lying, giving as one example of these lies the White Russians' exaggeration of the number of lorries they used.

 The Mongol soldiers were reported to have ill-treated the people of Korla.

 Hedin met another two White Russian officers serving under the Soviets, Colonel Proshkukarov and General Bekteev, who demanded an explanation as to why Hedin's lorries were in the service of Ma Zhongying's forces.

 Before Ma Zhongying himself retreated from the front line, he sent an advance guard of 800 troops under General Ma Fu-yuan to defeat the Uyghur forces of Hoja-Niyaz, who were armed with weapons supplied by the USSR, and to assist Ma Zhancang in the Battle of Kashgar (1934) to destroy the First East Turkestan Republic.
 Thomson-Glover stated that the Soviets gave Hoya Niyaz "nearly 2,000 rifles with ammunition, a few hundred bombs, and three machine guns".
 Hoja Niyaz's Uighur forces were defeated by the advance guard at Aksu, and he fled to Kashgar with 1,500 troops on January 13, 1934.
 During the Battle of Kashgar, he and the Turkic forces failed in all of their attacks to defeat the Chinese Muslim forces trapped in the city, suffering severe casualties.
 Ma Fuyuan's 800 Chinese Muslim troops, along with 1,200 conscripts, routed and bulldozed the East Turkestani army of 10,000.